PKU-OS/Pintos-dockerfile/README.md

 # Docker for Pintos
 The easiest way to deploy cross-platform development environment for Pintos.

+This docker image has been tested on Mac (intel chip), Mac (apple chip), Windows, Linux.

 ## How to use
 Your TA has built a docker image which contains all the toolchain to compile, run and debug Pintos.